 By law the AAA contracts out most of the actual operation of the services to Human Service Agencies in the area.
 The major portion of the services provided to meet the goal of keeping seniors independent and in their own homes are funded through the Home and Community Care Block Grant (HCCBG).
 This Block Grant consists of approximately 60% Federal Older Americans Act Funds and 40% State appropriated funds.
-Below is a list of services provided through contracts with the Area Agency on Aging with the contact information:
+Below is a list of HCCBG providers contracted with the Area Agency on Aging and the services they provide.

 Information, Assistance, and Options Counseling; Housing and Home Improvement; General and Medical Transportation; In-Home Aide Level I; Senior Companion; Nutrition Services; Congregate Meals

 Nutrition Services: Congregate and Home Delivered Meals; Supplemental Meals; Housing and Home Improvement; Adult Day Care; Information, Assistance, and Options Counseling

 Nutrition Services: Congregate and Home Delivered Meals; Adult Day Care; Information, Assistance, and Options Counseling

 Sheila Jenkins, Senior Services Director